Skip to content

 • density cutoffs used for radii;

-• active dataset IDs, basis IDs, element coverage, and neutral-only selection.
+• active dataset IDs, basis IDs, element coverage, charge-class selection, and state-role selection.

-This YAML file should be treated as the central machine-readable contract for the v1 release configuration.
+This YAML file should be treated as the central machine-readable contract for profile-generation settings.